Introduction

 - Python 3.10 (matching the version requirements of the

-repository) - Poetry (to install the dependencies in the
+dodekarepository) - Poetry (to install the dependencies in the

-The last three tools are all Rust projects, so they can be built from source using cargo install <tool name>
+The last three tools are all Rust projects, so they can be built from source using cargo install <tool name>.
+However, this can be very slow on large VMs, so installing them as binaries using cargo binstall <tool name> is recommended (install binstall first by using cargo install cargo-binstall).

 To deploy, simply clone this repository and enter the main directory.
 Make sure you have updated the repository recently with the newest deploy script versions.
-Then, run tidploy auth deploy
+Then, run tidploy auth deploy and enter the Bitwarden Secrets Manager access token.

-for staging).
+Then, you can deploy using tidploy deploy production (or tidploy deploy staging for staging).
 You can also use the Nu shortcut:

 nu deploy.nu create production